-Relating to Status Cate gory Value Obligation Reference Construction Any You should refer to the CILF practice notes as guidance when procuring and delivering major infrastructure projects.
-The CILF notes provide strategies to address key challenges affecting the construction sector.
-Construction Industry Leadership Forum (CILF) Practice Notes Covered procurements 1 Q ≥\$680,000 ≥\$9.584 million The EPP Direction does not require you to use a particular procurement method or strategy for covered procurements, however you may only directly invite suppliers to participate in a procurement in specific circumstances.
-PBD-2019-05 Enforceable Procurement Provisions ₱ Q ≥\$680,000 ≥\$9.584 million You must assess if the procurement is covered by the EPP Direction , and comply with the direction if you determine it is a covered procurement .
-Estimating the contract value % Q ≥\$680,000 ≥\$9.584 million You must estimate the maximum value of a covered procurement including, amongst other factors, the value of the goods or services to be procured; the value of any options, extensions or renewals; and any remuneration and revenue streams payable in the proposed contract.
-Open approach to market (1) ≥\$680,000 ≥\$9.584 million You must issue an open approach to market (OAM) published on NSW eTendering except: • in specific circumstances when limited tendering may be used • when using a procurement panel or procurement list (including a prequalification scheme) established in accordance with the EPP Direction.
+Relating to Status Cate gory Value Obligation Reference Estimating the contract value 8 ≥\$680,000 ≥\$9.584 million You must estimate the maximum value of a covered procurement including, amongst other factors, the value of the goods or services to be procured; the value of any options, extensions or renewals; and any remuneration and revenue streams payable in the proposed contract.
+PBD-2019-05 Enforceable Procurement Provisions Open approach to market 1 Ê ≥\$680,000 ≥\$9.584 million You must issue an open approach to market (OAM) published on NSW eTendering except: • in specific circumstances when limited tendering may be used when using a procurement panel or procurement list (including a prequalification scheme) established in accordance with the EPP Direction.
 An OAM may be, for example, an open request for tender (RFT), an expression of interest process (EOI), a multi-stage process, a request for quotation (RFQ), a request for proposals (RFP) or any innovative strategy that involves a competitive market approach.
-Limited tendering (i) ≥\$680,000 ≥\$9.584 million Limited tendering is where you directly invite one or more suppliers of your choice to participate in a procurement, e.g. direct negotiation.
+Limited tendering ≥\$680,000 ≥\$9.584 million Limited tendering is where you directly invite one or more suppliers of your choice to participate in a procurement, e.g. direct negotiation.
 PBD-2019-05 Enforceable Procurement Provisions You must only use limited tendering in the circumstances listed in cl.
 15 of the EPP Direction , such as reasons of extreme urgency or an absence of competition due to technical reasons.
-92 Q You must keep a written report for each contract awarded by limited tendering that justifies the use of the limited tender.
+1 You must keep a written report for each contract awarded by limited tendering that justifies the use of the limited tender.
+Transitional Ê ≥\$680,000 The EPP Direction does not apply to any contract or procurement panel PBD-2019-05 Enforceable arrangements ≥\$9.584 million entered into before 29 November 2019.
+It also does not restrict the use of extension options on existing contracts.
+You can continue to use the contract or the panel for the period it is in force, including extension options if exercised.
+Procurement Provisions You do not have to comply with the EPP Direction if your procurement commenced before the 29 November 2019, provided the contract is awarded within three years.